ApiniLabs/PAC-Attributes/README.md

 `Attribute Servers` MAY require authentication via standard HTTP authentication mechanisms, such as those defined in RFC 7235, OAuth 2.0 (RFC 6749), or OpenID Connect.

-#### Error Conditions
+#### Response Status

+The Attribute Server MUST follow standard HTTP status codes, except that 404 (Not Found) is generally not used.

-The attribute service MUST return `HTTP 400 Bad Request` if the request is invalid, with a plain text description of the error.
+The `Attribute Server` MUST return `HTTP 400 Bad Request` if the request is invalid, with a plain text description of the error.

 If no attributes are found for a requested `PAC-ID` the server MUST return a response where the `responses` field does not include an entry for this `PAC-ID`.
 > [!NOTE]